mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Delete by query
 -------------

 You can delete all objects matching a single query with the following code.
-Internally, the API client performs the query, delete all matching hits, wait until the deletions have been applied and so on.
+Internally, the API client performs the query, deletes all matching hits, and waits until the deletions have been applied.

 <%= snippet("delete_by_query") %>
 <% end %>